justeat/NLog.StructuredLogging.Json/README.md

 ```

-The last parameter is an anonymous tuple, and is used as a bag of named values.
-The property names and values on this tuple become field names and corresponding values.
+The last parameter can be an anonymous tuple or a dictionary, and will be used as a bag of named values.
+If an anonymous type is passed the property names and values on this tuple become field names and corresponding values.

 ### Logging data from exceptions